Washington Security Deposit Returns and Deductions

 In order for landlords to make deductions from the security deposit for damages, the items damaged (e.g., carpet, kitchen fixtures, etc.) must be listed on the condition statement provided to the tenant at the start of the lease term.

-What is Considered Normal Wear and Tear in Washington?
+What Is Considered Normal Wear and Tear in Washington?

 • Gently worn carpets